Interactive3DGraphicsCourse-UNIUD-2018/boxes-riccardopasianotto/journal.md

 * Environment setup completed.
 Moved all js from the `script` tag inside the HTML DOM into a `main.js` file inside a new `project` folder.
 * First sketches drawn on paper.
 Now I'll start a simple implementation of the basic idea.
 * Logging some progress.
 I've defined the main parts of the plane object.
 In the commit that come with this log, the scene can be seen with the boxes of different color to understand how they are positioned.
+* The main skeleton of the Airplane is ready.
+Now I'm thinking about the details of the landing gear and front propellers.